Banksia brownii: Conservation

 Threats to B. brownii include loss of habitat due to land clearing, commercial exploitation, disease, and changes to the fire regime.
 The fragmentation of populations is also of concern, as it causes the genetic diversity of the species to decline, potentially reducing vigour.
 Climate change is also of concern: depending on the severity of change, the range of this species is predicted to contract by 30% to 50% by 2080.

 Microsatellite markers for assessing population genetic structure were developed for B. brownii in 2009.
-A subsequent study by these authors, published in 2015, estimated that B. brownii has lost between 35–40% of its historical genetic diversity due to P. cinnamomi dieback.
+A subsequent study by these authors, published in 2015, estimated that B. brownii has lost between 35 and 40% of its historical genetic diversity due to P. cinnamomi dieback.

 B. brownii has been assessed as having a high risk of extinction, and that this would be "not only a tragedy in itself but may have unforeseen, and potentially disastrous, consequences for the functioning of the vegetation communities of which feather-leaved banksia is an integral part."
 The species has been formally assessed for the IUCN Red List as "Critically Endangered (CR)"; populations are projected to decline by more than 80% within the next three generations.
 It was listed as "Endangered" under Australia's Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), and "Rare" under Western Australia's Wildlife Conservation Act 1950.
 These acts provide legislative protection against a range of potential threats, including commercial harvesting of flowers and land clearing.
 Further statutory protection is afforded by the fact that populations occur within the Eastern Stirling Range Montane Heath and Thicket threatened ecological community, which is listed as "Endangered" under the EPBC Act, and the Montane Mallee Thicket of the Stirling Range threatened ecology community, which has been assessed as "Endangered" by the Western Australian government; and by the presence of northern population within the Stirling Range National Park.

 A five-year interim management plan was put in place by the Western Australia's Department of Environment and Conservation in October 2005.
 Actions under that plan include regular monitoring of populations, management of the threats of fire and P. cinnamomi, and the cold storage of seed.
 This was followed by a national recovery plan.
 A translocation project was begun in 2008.
 This has met with some success as one of three original sites established appears to have a viable reproducing population.

 As of March 2023 it is listed as "Critically endangered" under the EPBC Act.